 New to natural and organic beauty?
 Want to change the products you use but not quite sure where to start?
 We don’t blame you.
-Sure, with skincare, it’s not hard to find some really great natural alternatives – beautiful face serums, floral toners, shampoos and hair oils, for example.
+Sure, with skincare, it’s not hard to find some really great natural alternatives – beautiful face serums, floral toners, natural shampoos and hair oils abound, for example.
 But when it comes to makeup, it can definitely be trickier to navigate which products are most toxic and should be organic, and of course, it’s also tricky knowing how you can test organic makeup colours in the flesh.

-There are some makeup products that most certainly should be organic or natural, whilst others aren’t too bad if they’re mainstream.
-There are also some brands that are far superior than others.
+There are some makeup products that most certainly should be organic or natural, whilst others aren’t too bad if they’re drugstore brands.
+There are also some natural brands that are far superior than others.
 To help you navigate the makeup maze, we’ve given you our top tips for spring cleaning your cosmetics bag of the most harmful chemicals in makeup.

 1. First, know which ingredients to avoid

-There are loads of chemicals in most makeup brands, with some being more harmful than others.
+There are loads of chemicals in most beauty brands, with some being more harmful than others.
 For example, Carbon Black is a dark pigment used in eye makeup that has been linked to cancer, while mica, which is found in shimmery eyeshadows, blushers, lipsticks and powders, is only harmful if it’s inhaled.

-It’s hard to make a short list of the most harmful chemicals in makeup, but the most damaging ingredients to your health include: lead, parabens, mineral oil, CI+ a number (artificial colourings), DEA, Parfum, PEG, coal tar and more.
+It’s hard to make a short list of the most harmful chemicals in makeup, but the most damaging ingredients to your health include: lead, parabens, mineral oil, CI+ a number (artificial colourings), DEA, Parfum, PEG, coal tar, lake dyes and more.
 Find out more about which ingredients to avoid here and here.
 In short, if there are loads of ingredients you can barely pronounce or that you’ve never heard of, toss it in the bin.

 2. Learn what to ditch first to detox your beauty bag fast